 San Diego Magazine and Five Star Professional partnered to find wealth managers who satisfy 10 objective eligibility and evaluation criteria.
 Among many distinguishing attributes, the average one-year client retention rate for this year’s award winners is more than 96 percent

 Although this list is a useful tool for anyone looking for help in managing their financial world or implementing aspects of their financial strategies, it should not be considered exhaustive.
 Undoubtedly, there are many excellent wealth managers who, for one reason or another, are not on this year’s list.

 In order to consider a broad population of high-quality wealth managers, award candidates are identified by one of three sources: firm nomination, peer nomination or pre-qualification based on industry standing.
 Self-nominations are not accepted.
-San Diego award candidates were identified using internal and external research data, including a survey to more than 6,300 registered financial services professionals and all identified financial service companies in the area that are registered with FINRA or the SEC.
+San Diego award candidates were identified using internal and external research data.

 Determination of Award Winners

-1. Credentialed as an investment advisory representative (IAR), a FINRA-registered representative, a CPA or a licensed attorney.
+1. Credentialed as an investment advisory representative or a registered investment advisor.

 2. Actively employed as a credentialed professional in the financial services industry for a minimum of five years.

 4. Fulfilled their firm review based on internal firm standards.